CATVI: Conditional and Adaptively Truncated Variational Inference for Hierarchical Bayesian Nonparametric Models: NONPARAMETRIC EVIDENCE LOWER BOUND

-\subsection{Nonparametric evidence lower bound}
+With the KL divergence between random measures represented under a finite partition, we can then define the nonparametric counterpart of evidence lower bound below.

+\subsection{Nonparametric Evidence Lower Bound}

-The parametric variational inference algorithm uses a finite-dimensional variational distribution to approximate the true posterior by maximising the evidence lower bound \cite[]{blei2017}, while, for nonparametric models, we need to use a random measure as variational distribution due to the infinite dimensionality of latent variables.
-Based on the Kullback--Leibler divergence between random measures in (\ref{equ:5}), we propose a general variational inference framework for Bayesian nonparametric models by defining the corresponding nonparametric evidence lower bound as,
+The parametric variational inference algorithm uses a finite-dimensional variational distribution to approximate the posterior by maximizing the evidence lower bound \citep{blei2017}.
+In contrast, HBNP models uses a random measure for the variational distribution, due to the infinite dimensionality of latent variables.
+We propose a general inference framework for HBNP models by maximizing the nonparametric evidence lower bound (NPELBO), defined as the limit inferior of the parametric evidence lower bound under a finite partition, $\liminf_{\vO} (\text{ELBO}^\vO),$ that is

-where $p(\bX, \bZ^\vO)$ and $q(\bZ^\vO)$ correspond to the induced measures from the joint distribution and the variational distribution on $\vO$, with $\bZ$ and $\bX$ denoting the observations and latent variables, respectively.
-Provided the result that
+where $p(X, Z^\vO)$ and $q(Z^\vO)$ correspond to the induced measures from the joint distribution and the variational distribution on $\varOmega$, and where $Z$ and $X$ are the observations and latent variables, respectively.
+Moreover, given the KL divergence between random measures in (\ref{equ:5}), in Appendix~\ref{app:induced_EBLo} we show that

-our proposed framework considers maximising the nonparametric evidence lower bound in (\ref{eq:ELBO}), which is equivalent to minimising the Kullback--Leibler divergence between variational distribution $Q(\bz)$ and true posterior $P(\bz \mid \bx).$ See Appendix~\ref{app:induced_EBLo} for the proof of equation (\ref{equ:7}).
-To simplify the notation, we will use $p(\cdot)$ and $q(\cdot)$ to denote the true and variational distributions, respectively, where the context is clear.
+This demonstrates the equivalence between maximizing the NPELBO in (\ref{eq:ELBO}) and minimizing the KL divergence between the variational distribution $Q(Z)$ and the true posterior $P(Z | X).$ The task of maximizing the NPELBO is general and can be applied broadly within Bayesian nonparametrics.
+To simplify notation, we will use $p(\cdot)$ and $q(\cdot)$ to denote the true and variational distributions, respectively, where the context is clear.
+To infer HBNP models, we aim to maximize the defined NPELBO, while truncating the dimension of variational distribution adaptively as follows.